Derek Sherinian: Michael Schenker

+In 2022, Schenker returned the favor by guesting on Sherinian's Vortex album on the song "Die Kobra".

+In 2024, Sherinian appeared on Schenker's My Years With UFO album.

+Yngwie Malmsteen

+Sherinian joined Yngwie Malmsteen's band in August 2001 for a South American tour.
+After the tour, Sherinian and Malmsteen performed on each other's albums.
+Sherinian on Malmsteen's "Attack!", and Malmsteen performed on Sherinian's "Black Utopia" album.

+Sherinian joined Malmsteen again in 2006 for a North American Tour, and shows in Finland, and Russia.
+Again, they recorded for each other, Sherinian on Malmsteen's "Perpetual Burn", and Malmsteen on Sherinian's "Blood Of The Snake".

+In 2017, Malmsteen and Sherinian rejoined the Generation Axe Asia Tour, featuring Zakk Wylde, Steve Vai, Nuno Bettencourt, and Tosin Abasi.

 Solo career

-Since 1999, Sherinian has recorded eight solo albums, featuring performances by numerous highly acclaimed musicians.
+Since 1999, Sherinian has recorded nine solo albums, featuring performances by highly acclaimed musicians.

 Sherinian's first solo album, Planet X (1999), written and recorded with Australian drummer Virgil Donati, led to the formation of a band of the same name (Planet X).
 Guitar virtuoso Tony MacAlpine was recruited to complete the band.
 Sherinian has stated that his intention when forming Planet X was to create a group of musicians that "played their instruments so fiercely that they would strike fear in the hearts of all musicians".
-In 2017, the short documentary "Return to Planet X" reflecting on the making of this album.
+In 2017, the short documentary "Return to Planet X" reflected on the making of this album.

 In 2001, Sherinian teamed with drummer Simon Phillips and guitarists Steve Lukather and Zakk Wylde to record Inertia, followed by Black Utopia (2003).
 For Black Utopia, three new faces joined Sherinian's group: bassist Billy Sheehan, rock guitarist Yngwie Malmsteen, and jazz fusion guitarist Al Di Meola.
 With respect to this fusion-influenced lineup, Sherinian stated:

 Sherinian also called the album "a lot darker and heavier than [Inertia]".

 Sherinian extended further into the fusion realm by collaborating with guitarist Allan Holdsworth and violinist Jerry Goodman (formerly of the Mahavishnu Orchestra) on Mythology (2004).
-In addition to another appearance by Phillips, other musicians appearing on this recording were Zakk Wylde, John Sykes, Steve Stevens, and Tony Franklin.
+In addition to another appearance by Phillips, other musicians on the recording were Zakk Wylde, John Sykes, Steve Stevens, and Tony Franklin.